mberksoz/mberksoz.github.io/_pages/cv.md

 title: CV
 nav: true
 nav_order: 3
-cv_pdf: example_pdf.pdf # you can also use external links here
+cv_pdf: Melike_Berksöz_CV.pdf # you can also use external links here
 ---